 Cedric has fathered several wonderful sons.
 Georgie was our first last year and all went very well.
 Georgie just recently turned 1 year old this past fall and him and his dad did just fine over the flock that has increased in size from the original 10 to 31 at one time.
 We are currently at 26 that include 2 roosters and 24 laying hens.
 This past spring we hatched out 6 more eggs (another broody hen) and ended up with 4 hens and 2 roosters.
 I was ecstatic to finally hatch some hens.
 One of the roosters, Scooter, is my special needs rooster as he is kinda slow and blind.
 He is definitley Cedrics son as he is a full blooded barred rock like his dad (I had two other barred rock hens at the time).
 The second rooster I am pretty sure was Georgie's son (based on coloring), which would make him Cedric's grandson.
 Enter Sweet Pea.
 I loved that rooster.
 Raised him and handled him a LOT.
 He was very sweet and fun to be around.

 Needless to say I was nervous with so many roosters.
 I knew it was a waiting game to see how things would pan out.
-In hind sight.
-I wish I would have just kept the peace and found a home for my precious Sweet Pea and probably just processed Scooter since he is blind.
+In hind sight, I wish I would have just kept the peace and found a home for my precious Sweet Pea and probably just processed Scooter since he is blind.
 It would be cruel to send Scooter anywhere as he is already bullied to some degree in our flock and to put him in strange surroundings would be certain death.
-Evidently I waited to long.
+Evidently I waited too long.
 Things were going SO well!
 Everyone was getting along and doing just great.
-The problem is that since we are not able to free range (allow the chickens to just run freely on the property), the confines of a fenced in pen area will eventually become a territorial haven.
+The problem is that since we are not able to truly free range (allow the chickens to just run freely on the property), the confines of a fenced in pen area will eventually become a territorial haven.
 Roosters mature.
 Hormones rage.
 They can get pretty feisty and decide to not get along so well when each one wants to be top dog and be in charge of all the hens all by themselves.
 Everyone seemed to respect Cedric and all was well.

 Until the day that I believe Sweet Pea decided to exercise some authority.
 It began with Georgie getting beat up pretty bad and having some pretty horrid head and comb injuries.
 He began to recover and then poof!
 Cedric was attacked and left a bloody mess.
 I personally witnessed his grandson run after him after he was already down and beaten and hiding and try to finish him off.
 I was devastated to say the least.
 I was so glad I was there when it happened to save Cedric.
 I broke up the fight and reprimanded Sweet Pea.
 Doctored Cedric up and put him in the nursery to heal.